 - Go the Distance is an ongoing fitness event to encourage USMS members to swim regularly and track progress.

-- 2021 Swim.com USMS Summer Fitness Challenge (June 1-15).
-This is a 2K swim that can be completed in a pool or open water.
-A dryland option will also be offered.
-Proceeds from this event will benefit USMS Adult Learn-to-Swim grants supported by the USA Swimming Foundation.
+- Swim.com USMS Fitness Series events held each February, June, and October.
+These swims that can be completed in a pool or open water.
+Dryland option are also offered.
+Proceeds benefit USMS Adult Learn-to-Swim grants supported by the USA Swimming Foundation.

 USMS encourages clubs and event organizers to get creative by hosting virtual pool and open water events in a variety of formats.
-These events can be used as fundraisers to help clubs recoup revenue lost during the shutdown.
+These events can be used as fundraisers for clubs.
 A few options:

-- ePostal competitions (existing examples: Pool versus Cool, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)
+- ePostal competitions (existing examples: 400 Fastest Pull for Sebastopol, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)

 - Clinics to help improve technique after an extended break from swimming